-(i) Law Library and Immigration Research Center. - The Board maintains a Law Library and Immigration Research Center (LLIRC) at 5201 Leesburg Pike, Suite 1200, Falls Church, Virginia 22041.
-The library is located on the twelfth floor of Building Three of the Skyline complex.
+(i) Law Library and Immigration Research Center. - EOIR maintains a Law Library and Immigration Research Center (LLIRC) at 5107 Leesburg Pike, Suite 1824, Falls Church, Virginia 22041.
+The library is located on the eighteenth floor of Skyline Tower of the Skyline complex.
 The library maintains select sources of immigration law, including Board decisions, federal statutes and regulations, federal case reporters, immigration law treatises, and various secondary source materials.
 The library serves the Board and the component agencies of EOIR, but is also open to the public.
-For hours, directions, and collection information, contact the library at (703) 605-1103 or visit the Board's Internet site.
+For hours, directions, and collection information, contact the library at (703) 605-1103 or visit EOIR's Internet site.
 See Appendix B (Directory).

-The Board library is not a lending library, and all materials must be viewed on the premises.
+The LLIRC is not a lending library, and all materials must be viewed on the premises.
 While library staff may assist patrons in locating materials, library staff is not available for research assistance.
-Library staff may not provide legal advice or guidance regarding the filing, procedures, or follow-up for matters before the Board.
+Library staff may not provide legal advice or guidance regarding the filing, procedures, or follow-up for matters before the Board or the Immigration Courts.
 Library staff may, however, provide guidance in locating published decisions of the Board.
-The Law Library does not accept any filings for any individual proceedings.
+The LLIRC does not accept any filings for any individual proceedings.
 See Chapter 3 (Filings with the Board).